Learn how Ready, Set, Food! can help you safely introduce food allergens to your infant, following international medical

 How Ready, Set, Food!
 Maximizes Safety

 We sought out to develop a safe approach to early allergen introduction with Ready, Set, Food!
 We’ve taken the stress and guesswork out of early allergen introduction, so that families everywhere can introduce allergens safely with Ready, Set, Food!
 Here’s everything you need to know about how we take safety seriously:

 Our Safety Principles

-Early bottle introduction:Allows families to start at an early age, when reactions, if they do occur, are known to be mild
+Early bottle introduction:Allows families to start at an early age with the most common allergenic foods (peanut, egg, and milk) through our Stage 1 and Stage 2 products, when reactions, if they do occur, are known to be mild

 Graded exposure:Our Stage 1 system starts with an ultra-low dose of peanut, egg, and milk before gently increasing to the amount used in the clinical trials.
 As a result, the initial allergen exposures are much more gentle than what families typically feed their infants.
 For example, our initial doses are equivalent to less than 1 teaspoon of yogurt or cow’s milk, 1/8th teaspoon of peanut butter, & 1/250th of a cooked egg.

-Evidence-based dosing:Ready, Set, Food! uses the exact protein amounts studied in the landmark clinical trials on early and sustained allergen exposure, none of which documented severe allergic reactions.
+Evidence-based dosing:Our Stage 1 and 2 products use the exact protein amounts studied in the landmark clinical trials on early and sustained allergen exposure, none of which documented severe allergic reactions.

 Sequential approach:Our Stage 1 system allows families to introduce the most common allergens, one allergen at a time over several days, which follows recommendations from the AAP and CDC.

 Avoids cross-contamination:Since many parents and siblings already suffer from a food allergy, Ready, Set, Food! makes the preparation of allergenic foods for use in early allergen introduction much safer by eliminating the risk of cross-contamination in the house.
-Our easy stick packs being poured directly into a bottle limit exposure for a food allergic sibling, or another member of the household, far better than any alternative.
+Our easy stick packs being poured directly into a bottle or food limit exposure for a food allergic sibling, or another member of the household, far better than any alternative.

 Ready, Set, Food!
 Is Pediatrician-Approved and Trusted by Moms